structured-query-language/structured-query-language.github.io/cost-per-query-in-snowflake-using-credits_attributed_compute-in-query_attribution_history.md

 # Cost per Query in Snowflake using credits_attributed_compute in query_attribution_history

 Snowflake has introduced a new View `QUERY_ATTRIBUTION_HISTORY` in `SNOWFLAKE.ACCOUNT_USAGE`.
-This View holds the Snowflake credits attributed to a Query execution in Snowflake.
+This View holds the Snowflake Credits consumption attributed to a single Query execution in Snowflake.

 ```
+select
+  credits_used_query_acceleration
+  , credits_attributed_compute
-select credits_used_query_acceleration, credits_attributed_compute, query_parameterized_hash
+  , query_parameterized_hash
 from SNOWFLAKE.ACCOUNT_USAGE.QUERY_ATTRIBUTION_HISTORY
 ```